-- Serving of alcoholic beverages is restricted at Paradise Valley Community College.
+Serving of alcoholic beverages is restricted at Paradise Valley Community College.
 In the years in which this report is concerned, 0 event(s) occurred in which alcohol was available.
 This required the express consent of the Chancellor of Maricopa Community College District, the closing of the venue to the public and students, and hiring of trained and registered bartenders.
-Paradise Valley Community College personnel are not permitted to purchase or transport alcohol.
-Administrative Regulation 4.13 prohibits the use of funds to purchase alcohol (with the exception of small amounts for cooking in the Culinary Institute for educational purposes) and the use of alcohol at College sponsored events.
-State law also regulates the service, sale, distribution and consumption of alcoholic beverages.
-In light of the law, Paradise Valley Community College does not permit the use, sale or distribution of alcoholic beverages. - II.
-Alcohol Use is Prohibited in Public Places Paradise Valley Community College maintains a drug, alcohol, and tobacco free campus.
-No alcohol is permitted in public places or elsewhere on campus. - III.
-Delivery or Use of Kegs or Other Common Containers is Prohibited on Campus Paradise Valley Community College prohibits alcohol on campus in any form.
+Paradise Valley Community College personnel are not permitted to purchase or transport a lcohol.
+Administrative Regulation 4.13 prohibits the use of funds to purchase a lcohol (with the exception of small amounts for cooking in the Culinary Institute for educational purposes) and the use of a lcohol at College sponsored events.
+State law also regulates the service, sale, distribution and consumption of a lcoholic beverages.
+In light of the law, Paradise Valley Community College does not permit the use, sale or distribution of a lcoholic beverages.

+II.
+Alcohol Use is Prohibited in Public Places

+Paradise Valley Community College maintains a drug, alcohol, and tobacco free campus.
+No alcohol is permitt ed in public places or elsewhere on campus.
+An annual notification goes out to all staff, faculty and students to remind them that no alcohol is permitted on campus.